kamtoeddy/ivo/docs/v0.0.1/validators/index.md

 # Validators

-Validators are expected to behave as below
+A validator is a function that assesses the validity of a property (meaning one validator per property).
+It can be sync/async but is expected to behave as below

 ```ts
 import type { Summary } from 'ivo';